jclehner/bcm2-utils/FORMAT.md

 so on.

-The offset of the most recently written settings data is also determined by this "bitmask", using the following "formula":
+The offset of the most recently written settings data is also determined by this "bitmask", using the following formula:

 ```
 segment_offset = segment_size * (log2(-segment_bitmask) - 1)